knowledgehubnow/Face_detection/README.md

 Then download "shape_predictor_68_face_landmarks.dat" file from google and import it in created folder.
-For video detection:- Add any video in your created folder and change video name with your new video name then run the code For face detection:- using web cam run the facetracker.py file
+For video detection:- Add any video in your created folder and change video name with your new video name then run the code For face detection:- using web cam run the facetracker.py file You need some library to install opencv_python, dilib etc.